-Prega News is a type of an at-home pregnancy test kit.
-This simple pregnancy kit is used to detect whether a female is pregnant or not.
-The kit is commercially sold at almost all medical facilities and stores.
+Prega News Pregnancy Test Kit is a type of an at-home pregnancy test kit.
+This simple pregnancy kit is used to detect whether a female/women is pregnant or not.
+The Prega News Pregnancy Test Kit is commercially sold at almost all medical facilities and stores.
 It is also readily available for purchase on various online portals.
 These pregnancy kits can be used at home to detect HCG (Human Chorionic Gonadotropin) content in the female’s urine which ascertains pregnancy.

 Prega News is a pregnancy test kit that is used to detect if a female is pregnant or not.
 It is a simple and non- invasive test, which can be used by any woman to get early detection of pregnancy.